Sallow Skin: What Are The Causes? Can It Be Treated?

 6. Use Topical Vitamin C

 Do this at night.
-Vitamin C serums and concentrates protect the skin surface from external damage and minimize the signs of aging, damage caused by free radicals, dark spots, and pigmentation.
-Here are a few products you may try:
+Vitamin C serums and concentrates protect the skin surface from external damage and minimize the signs of aging, damage caused by free radicalsi XUnstable oxygen-containing molecules that adversely affect body cells, lead to premature aging, and may trigger many diseases. , dark spots, and pigmentation.

 7. Use Topical Retinol

 Use it at night.
 Retinol can address a wide range of skin care issues.
 It reduces the appearance of fine lines and wrinkles and improves skin texture and tone.
 Consult a dermatologist before you start using retinol.
 Depending on the skin type and issues, they will determine the percentage of retinol required.
-You may try any of these products:
+You have to start this at the right age after consulting a dermatologist.

 8. Choose Makeup Wisely